rust-embedded/book/src/start/hardware.md

 ## Configuring

-We'll start from scratch with a fresh template instance:
+We'll start from scratch with a fresh template instance.
+Refer to [previous section] for a refresher on how to do this without `cargo-generate`.

+[previous section]: qemu.html

 ``` console
 $ cargo generate --git https://github.com/rust-embedded/cortex-m-quickstart